 Your Space Thinks Green

 Hailed as ‘the smart alternative to hotels in Cambridge’, Your Space Apartments offers luxury serviced, self-catering apartments in eight locations across the city centre.
+Here is how Your Space have been making substantial changes to be green.

 The apartments have changed all of their fuel supplies to renewable energy and have installed LED bulbs throughout the building – as well as in the Your Space HQ.
 The company has removed one-use plastic bottles in the bathrooms and put in larger, refillable bottles.
 They have also removed packaging of dishwasher/washing tablets and replaced them with powder.
 For their ‘greener’ changes, they already provide separate bags for recycling rubbish.